artificial-intelligence-first/ssot/docs/_templates/FRONT_MATTER.md

 ## Usage Rules

-- Apply this front matter to every "official document" (AGENTS, SSOT, PLANS, SKILL, specs, designs, procedures, AI reference topics, etc.).
+- Apply this front matter to every "official document" (AGENTS, SSOT, PLAN, SKILL, specs, designs, procedures, AI reference topics, etc.).
 - Every md under `/docs` or `/knowledge` must include it; `/drafts`, `/notes`, `/scratch`, and similar work logs are exempt.
 - The repository root `README.md` is the lone exception even if it is official.
 - Skip it for transient notes or drafts where title/slug/tags/summary would be meaningless noise.